HR systems are a crucial investment for any organisation with employees.

 Thanks to technological advances, these systems are becoming increasingly sophisticated and can be adapted and flexed to meet different organisations’ requirements as they evolve and grow.
 Popular functionality within HR systems includes:

-The most effective HR systems integrate seamlessly with the software that organisations use outside the HR function and that rely on up-to-date, accurate data about the organisation’s people using.
-Integrating HR systems with these other platforms through an Application Programming Interfaces (APIs) enables organisations to eliminate duplicate data entry and streamline tasks across all business units.
+The most effective HR systems integrate seamlessly with the software that organisations use outside the HR function and that rely on up-to-date, accurate data about the organisation’s people using it.
+Integrating HR systems with these other platforms through Application Programming Interfaces (APIs) enables organisations to eliminate duplicate data entry and streamline tasks across all business units.

 There are numerous organisation-wide benefits to investing in an HR system, some of which we’ve already touched upon.
 Here’s a round-up of some of the main advantages:

-There are four main types of HR management systems:
+There are four main types of HR systems, all supporting various processes:

 Most organisations, regardless of their size or sector, have some form of HR system to help them manage their people data.